nikkilkuang/nikkilkuang.github.io/content/authors/nikki/_index.md

 # Short bio (displayed in user profile at end of posts)
 # bio: My research interests include distributed robotics, mobile computing and programmable matter.

-# Interests to show in About widget
+# # Interests to show in About widget
 # interests:
-#   - Artificial Intelligence
+#   - RL, Sequential Decision Making
-#   - Computational Linguistics
+#   - Bayesian Inference
-#   - Information Retrieval
+#   - LLM alignment, Agents

 # Education to show in About widget
 education: